liveeditor/live_editor_wordpress/readme.txt

 = 0.3.1 =
 *  Fix styling of titles so super long words do not bleed past the bounding box.
 *  Now removes associated usages in Live Editor when WordPress post/page is trashed.

+= 0.4 =
+*  Added "Hide WordPress Add Media Buttons" option and separated it from the "Hide WordPress Media Section from Menu" option.